python/cpython/Doc/c-api/typeobj.rst

    example, the tuple type does not implement a :c:member:`~PyTypeObject.tp_clear` function, because it's possible to prove that no reference cycle can be composed entirely of tuples.
-Therefore the :c:member:`~PyTypeObject.tp_clear` functions of other types must be sufficient to break any cycle containing a tuple.
+Therefore the :c:member:`~PyTypeObject.tp_clear` functions of other types are responsible for breaking any cycle containing a tuple.
 This isn't immediately obvious, and there's rarely a good reason to avoid implementing :c:member:`~PyTypeObject.tp_clear`.

    Implementations of :c:member:`~PyTypeObject.tp_clear` should drop the instance's references to